 The paper reports on the epidemic of obesity among Neapolitans.
 A survey of 659 Neapolitan men showed that 50% were overweight with 16 % of that group being ranked as obese.
 Among 6,300 women in the study, 43% of the women between ages 40 and 59 were 19% over their ideal body weight; between ages 50-64, 46% were 27% over their ideal weight.
 The numbers for children are especially alarming, and I think the paper has made a mistake, or at least made it difficult to interpret.
 They say that "between the ages of 6 and 11, the 'obesity rate' is 23%".
 That is unclear to me.
 Are 23% of children between the ages of 6 and 11 obese?
 That would be a disaster, I think.
 Anyway, I haven't seen that many roly-poly kids bouncing around the streets.

 But you never know.
-On the same
+On

-500 young people just entering the job market with
+about 500 young people just entering the job market with

 low-level managers going to Barcelona for a period of